 It is also that time of year that the water warms across South Florida and the peacock bass is biting and fighting even harder than the largemouth.
 Travel further south and hook yourself into a fish of a lifetime with BassOnline.

 Come Catch Yours with Captain Mark Shepard on Lake Okeechobee.

 If you enjoyed this post with Captain Mark Shepard, you might also enjoy this fishing report from the same area.

 Captain Mark Shepard is a full-time guide and touring professional.
 Experience includes BASS Master, FLW Tours, Everstart, BFL tournaments, and many others.
-Mark has a list of accomplishments in the fishing industry a mile long including an Everstart WIN on Lake Eufaula, AL. Mark originally from Florida moved to Ohio to sharpen his northern skills and moved back from Ohio years ago to master guiding on world-famous Lake Okeechobee for over 10 years now.
+Mark has a list of accomplishments in the fishing industry a mile long including an Everstart WIN on Lake Eufaula, AL. Mark originally from Florida moved to Ohio to sharpen his northern skills and moved back from Ohio years ago to master guiding on the world-famous Lake Okeechobee for over 10 years now.